botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ## CSRF Account Takeover

 >Cross-Site Request Forgery vulnerability allows an attacker to force users to perform actions that they did not intend to perform.
+This can enable attacker to change victim email address and use password reset to take over the account.

 ### OAuth

 >oAuth linking exploit server hosting iframe, then deliver to victim, forcing user to update code linked.